Ivory Carvings: Swabian Jura

 Cultural Significance

 Archeologists and art historians have always considered the creation of figurative art to be a key indicator in human evolution.
 These new finds reveal the outstanding artistry of the Stone Age inhabitants of the Swabian Jura and chronicle an aesthetically-appreciative culture that was far from primitive.
-Like the other archeological discoveries in 2003 of animal and therianthropic sculpture at the Hohle Fels cave, the Vogelherd cave figurines confirm that the area around the Upper Danube was an important centre of Stone Age art and a site of great cultural innovation during the early Upper Palaeolithic.
+Like the other archeological discoveries in 2003 of animal and therianthropic sculpture at the Hohle Fels cave, the Vogelherd cave figurines confirm that the area around the Upper Danube was an important centre of Stone Age art (including petroglyphs) and a site of great cultural innovation during the early period of the Upper Palaeolithic.

 Hohlenstein-Stadel Cave